apache/activemq-artemis/docs/user-manual/en/ha.md

 ### Automatic Client Failover

-ActiveMQ clients can be configured to receive knowledge of all live and backup servers, so that in event of connection failure at the client - live server connection, the client will detect this and reconnect to the backup server.
+Apache ActiveMQ clients can be configured to receive knowledge of all live and backup servers, so that in event of connection failure at the client - live server connection, the client will detect this and reconnect to the backup server.
 The backup server will then automatically recreate any sessions and consumers that existed on each connection before failover, thus saving the user from having to hand-code manual reconnection logic.

-ActiveMQ clients detect connection failure when it has not received packets from the server within the time given by `client-failure-check-period` as explained in section [Detecting Dead Connections](connection-ttl.md).
+Apache ActiveMQ clients detect connection failure when it has not received packets from the server within the time given by `client-failure-check-period` as explained in section [Detecting Dead Connections](connection-ttl.md).
 If the client does not receive data in good time, it will assume the connection has